-- ▲ If you leave employment before becoming eligible for retirement or disability, and before you have completed ten years of Continuous Service, you will be entitled to receive a refund of your Contribution Accumulation.
-Your refund will not be paid while you are employed by an Employer; - ▲ If you leave employment before becoming eligible for retirement or disability, and you have completed at least ten years of Continuous Service, you will be entitled to receive either - (1) a deferred vested benefit when you reach retirement age, or - (2) a refund of 100% of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any).
+- ▲ If you leave employment before becoming eligible for retirement or disability, and before you have completed five years of Continuous Service, you will be entitled to receive a refund of your Contribution Accumulation.
+Your refund will not be paid while you are employed by an Employer; - ▲ If you leave employment before becoming eligible for retirement or disability, and you have completed at least five years of Continuous Service, you will be entitled to receive either: - (1) a deferred vested benefit when you reach retirement age, or - (2) a refund of at least 100% of your Contribution Accumulation (plus the accumulated value of the amount you paid for purchased service credit, if any).

 You cannot receive your deferred vested benefit while you are in Covered Employment with an Employer.
 If you elect to receive a refund of your Contribution Accumulation, instead of a deferred vested benefit, your refund will not be paid while you are employed by an Employer.
-See "If You Leave - Vested Member Options," beginning on page 14, for more information;
+If you elect to receive a refund of your Contribution Accumulation, you may also be eligible to receive a portion of the contributions made by your Employer on your behalf.
+The portion you may be eligible to receive depends on your date of hire in Covered Employment and your number of completed years of Continuous Service.
+See "If You Leave - Vested Member Options," beginning on page 14, for more information: